openshift/installer/docs/user/metal/customization_ipi.md

 When doing a disconnected installation, the baremetal platform has the additional requirement that we have locations to download the RHCOS images.
-The installer downloads these from a location described in [/data/data/rhcos.json](/data/data/rhcos.json), but they can be overridden to point to a local mirror.
+The installer downloads these from a CoreOS stream metadata embedded in the installer code, but they can be overridden to point to a local mirror.

+See [CoreOS bootimages](../overview.md#coreos-bootimages) for more information about bootimages.

-The SHA256 parameter in the URLs are required, and should match the uncompressed SHA256 from rhcos.json.
+The SHA256 parameter in the URL is required, and should match the uncompressed SHA256 from the stream metadata JSON.

 * `bootstrapOSImage` (optional string): Override the image used for the bootstrap virtual machine.